francis150/francis150/README.md

 ## Few Facts About Me

 - 👨‍💻 I'm a Full-stack Dev with 5+ years exp.
+- 💕 Very passionate for Coding.
+- 📖 Don't want to stop learning new things.
 - 💼 I currently work as the Head Software Engineer at [Rank Fortress Digital Agency](https://rankfortress.com/).
 - 🦸‍♂️ I'm a dad, a husband, a son, and a big brother.